 1) In this document, the sections Environmental responsibility and Employee responsibility are presented separately from Social responsibility.
 Employee responsibility refers to the Company's responsibility with regards to its internal stakeholder group while social responsibility entails responsibility towards external stakeholder groups such as suppliers, consumers and marketplace as well as society at large.
-Economic responsibility, please refer to Swedish Match's Sustainability Report 2013 (available from mid 2014).
+Economic responsibility is not discussed in a separate section.
+For financial performance, please refer to the back part (pages 44-94) of this annual report.
+For other information regarding economic responsibility, please refer to Swedish Match's Sustainability Report 2013 (available from mid 2014).